-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 Conclusion

 At this point, we have a very basic Hapi.js application using the MVC architecture.
-Although there are still things that we should take care of before putting our application in production (e.g. input validation, error handling, error pages, etc.) this should work as a foundation to learn and build your own applications.
+Although there are still things we should take care of before putting our application in production (such as input validation, error handling, error pages, and so on) this should work as a foundation to learn and build your own applications.

-If you would like to take this example a bit further, after finishing all the small details (not related the architecture) to make this a robust application, you could implement an authentication system so only registered users are able to publish and edit notes.
-But your imagination is the limit, so feel free to fork the application repository, experiment with your ideas and let me know what you create in the comments below!
+If you’d like to take this example a bit further, after finishing all the small details (not related the architecture) to make this a robust application, you could implement an authentication system so only registered users are able to publish and edit notes.
+But your imagination is the limit, so feel free to fork the application repository and go to town!

-This article was peer reviewed by Mark Brown and Vildan Softic.
-Thanks to all of SitePoint’s peer reviewers for making SitePoint content the best it can be!